Gowtham1605/Image-filtering-in-opencv/README.md

-# Zero - 03: Image Filtering using OpenCV
+# Image Filtering using OpenCV

 ## Overview